 Unusual Enrollment History

 The U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with possible unusual enrollment histories.
 Some students who have an unusual enrollment history (UEH) have legitimate reasons for their enrollment at multiple institutions.
 However, such an enrollment history requires our office to review your file in order to determine future federal financial aid eligibility.
 If selected by the Department of Education (via the FAFSA), this must be resolved before you will receive financial aid.
-Students who have received a Federal Pell Grant or Federal Direct Loan (not including a Direct Consolidation Loan or parent PLUS Loan) at multiple institutions during the past three academic years may be deemed to have unusual enrollment history.
+Students who have received a Federal Pell Grant or Federal Direct Loan (not including a Direct Consolidation Loan or parent PLUS Loan) at multiple institutions during the past four academic years may be deemed to have unusual enrollment history.
 Once the Department of Education indicates that a student has an unusual enrollment history, the Financial Aid office must then take action and review the academic history prior to determining federal financial aid eligibility for that student.

 What Will Be Required of You